PROSPECTS OF DAIRY FARMING AND ALLIED ENTREPRENEURSHIP: A BLESSING FOR POOR IN RURAL INDIA

 The dairy development in term of milk production witnessed regional variation in response to geographical size, population, nature and stages of agricultural development and degree of demand for livestock derived products i.e. milk and meat as well as government policies and incentives to the farmers.
 The states like Uttar Pradesh (30.50 million tonnes), Rajasthan (23.63 million tonnes), Madhya Pradesh (15.91 million tonnes), Andhra Pradesh (15.04 million tonnes), Gujarat (14.49 million) and Punjab (12,60 million tonnes) are 5 top most milk producing states in India during 2018-19 financial year.
 The urban surrounding or peri urban has rather higher concentration for milk production as compared to interior village location, on account of a bumper demand for liquid milk and dairy derived products in fast growing urbanization and urban population (Khan N. & Iqubal M.A.
 2008; Khan N. et al. 2012).
 Localization of dairy processing units of large scale in this areas are also another acting player of occurrence of hot spot of dairy farming and production in urban area.
 Such urban oriented concentration of dairy production witnessed a historical fact that the first dairy or cattle colony was established in Allahabad during preindependence period for milk supply to army (Agriculture Skill Council of India 2016).
 Dairy processing plants were established in urban centres like Calcutta, Madras (Chennai), Mumbai rather than in milk shed or milk producing rural areas even after independence which discouraged rural dairy system development.
 This trend of development of urban oriented dairy farming has been observed to deviate towards far villages due to increasing urban land price, pollution issues (Khan N. and Salman M.S.
 2014).
 Fodder crisis and development of fast urban rural transport linkage and fast and refrigerated transport means enabled the milk producers to sell their milk surplus in town and cities.
 Scaling up of this sector of livestock farming from subsistence to commercial and industrial nature resulted in socio economic and political dynamics in dairy farming structure in the country.
 Private capital investment in dairy sector from national and multinational companies tends to increase in the country but again nearby metropolitan cities like Delhi, Bengaluru, Mumbai, Chandigarh and Calcutta.
 Being a potential sector for generation of employment especially in rural areas as well as to enhance the farmers’ income in addition to earned from cropping system, government of India looked it one of important innovative tool for doubling the farmers’ income and remove the poverty from rural areas (Singh R.S. & Shukla N. S 2017; Khan, N. et.al 2014; Khan N. & Iqbal M.A.
 2009).

 The growth and development of dairy in India took place in a sequential efforts of the government in both during pre and post-independence period.
 History of dairy development in India can be divided into two distinct phases: pre- and post-Operation Flood.
 The Defence Department under the British rule had established military dairy farms to ensure the supply of milk and butter to the colonial army.
+Find a boudoir photographer in California at http://jadoreboudoirphotography.com.
 The first of these farms was set up in Allahabad in 1913, followed by Bangalore, Ooty and Karnal.
 These farms were well maintained and used improved milch animals.
 The onset of the Second World War gave momentum to private dairies with some modernized processing facilities.
 In the metros of the then Bombay, Calcutta, Madras and Delhi, and some large towns, processed milk, table butter and ice-cream were available, though on a limited scale (Kurein V. 2000; Mathur B.N.
 2000; Kumar S.S. et.al.
 2012).

 The dairy farming sector drawn the special attention of the planners since the independence and it achieved success and amelioration and breakthrough during different plan periods adopted by country.
 Operation flood I, II & III had been important dairy development strategies, run with international collaboration aided by World Bank.
 The Cooperative movement/ societies after establishment of National Dairy Development Board (NDDB) in 1965, under the effort of Dr. Berghese Kurien, the father of White Revolution, played a pivotal role in development of white revolution through linking rural dairy farmers with dairy processing units situated in urban areas.
 Therefore, in 1970 the government established a public-sector company, the Indian Dairy Corporation (IDC).
 The IDC was given responsibility for receiving the project’s donated commodities, testing their quality, their storage and transfer to user dairies as well as receiving the dairies’ payments.
 Thus the financial and promotional aspects were the responsibility of the IDC while the entire technical support for OFP was provided by NDDB.
 A large number of innovative schemes were introduced time to time by respective central and state governments for successive improvement in this sector of economy.
 Government of India is making efforts for strengthening infrastructure for production of quality milk, procurement, processing and marketing of milk and milk products through different Dairy Development Schemes.
 Some of them are as National Programme for Dairy Development (NPDD); National Dairy Plan (Phase-I); Dairy Entrepreneurship Development Scheme(DEDS); Support to Dairy Cooperatives and Dairy Processing and Infrastructure Development Fund (DIDF), National plan for Dairy Development, Vision 2022, are very much optimistic for dairy development and improvement of socioeconomic and health condition of dairy farmers.
 Ministry of Agriculture and Farmers’ Welfare, Govt. of India, targeted to enhance the milk production to 300 million tonnes, marketable surplus to 180 million tonnes and milk bovine number to 116 million head during 2023-24 (Vision 2022-National Action Plan for Dairy Development 2018).
 The new agricultural trade policy enacted in June 2020, which tends to remove movement restriction and policy hindrance of old PMMC Act and enable farmers to sell their product anywhere in the country openly and private traders will be playing a crucial role in transaction of their marketable surplus at per-harvest price agreement through contract system.
 It will be also an encouraging effort to develop dairy farming in remote rural areas, generally, neglected in this sector due to inaccessibility to markets.
 Moreover, the country would emerge a top most country in dairy production and trade in future.
 Indian dairy market is expected to reach a value of Rs.18, 599 billion by 2023 exhibiting a CGAR of 12percent during 2018-23 (Bhatnagar J. 2018).
 The latest proposal of Govt. of India to encourage and promote private capital investment in establishing dairy and meat processing units ae well as feed grain production units in rural areas with a view to promote livestock husbandry and dairy farming in remote rural areas, would be an encouraging effort to multiply the incomes of the farmers in the country (Tekam D. et al. 2019).